Yo1k/yatube/README.md

 ## About

-Web service for bloggers social network.
+A web service for social network of bloggers.

 Tech stack: \
 [Django 2.2.19](https://docs.djangoproject.com/en/2.2/)